-As the AV world tries to get a handle on Dolby Vision and HDR10, the imminent arrival of yet another HDR format – one that’s designed to beat Dolby Vision at its own game – has been largely overlooked.
+As the AV world tries to get a handle on Dolby Vision and HDR10, don't forget the recent arrival of yet another HDR (High Dynamic Range) format, designed to beat Dolby Vision at its own game.

 But is this new HDR format a cause for celebration or consternation?
-On one hand, it muddies the already-confusing TV-spec waters but, on the other, HDR10+ looks and sounds great.
+On one hand, it muddies the already-confusing TV-spec waters and is taking an age to come to fruition where content is concerned.
+But, on the other, HDR10+ looks and sounds great and seems to be getting all the support it needs.

 What is HDR10+?